-The top quartile represents the highest paying quartile by a wide margin, representing over half of all compensation paid to CEOs and CFOs in our report.
+The first quartile represents the highest paying quartile by a wide margin, representing nearly half of all compensation paid to CEOs and CFOs in our report.

-Compared to compensation disclosed in 2019, total compensation for both CEOs and CFOs has increased slightly overall.
-This was driven by flat to slightly higher equity grant values for incumbent CEOs and CFOs, as well as slightly higher bonus payouts versus the previous year.
-However, we expect to see a decrease in future compensation due to the COVID-19 and Russia-Saudi Arabia oil price war events of 2020.
+Compared to compensation disclosed in 2019, total compensation for both CEOs and CFOs decreased slightly overall.
+This is a reflection of some of the struggles overall in the industry, even before the COVID-19 and Russia-Saudi Arabia oil price war events of 2020.

-On average, incentive compensation - including annual and long-term incentives - comprises 80 percent of an executive's total compensation package.
+On average, incentive compensation - including annual and long-term incentives - comprises 76 percent of an executive's total compensation package.
 The charts to the right show the proportion of total direct compensation delivered in base salary, AIP, LTI awards, and other compensation for CEOs and CFOs.